Better-Papers/sciblog/src/posts/dbo/dbo.md

 With a mathematical model, CycleFlow [@jollyCycleFlowSimultaneously2022], the parameters of the cell cycle, including its rate, can be calculated with Bayesian methods.

 This would be done in concordance with the tricycle algorithm, which phases the position a cell is in its cell cycle from its transcriptional state [@zhengUniversalPrediction2022].
-This differs substantially from the standard method of artificially binning the cell cycle into four phases.
+This differs substantially from the standard method of artificially binning the cell cycle into four phases and analyzing them separately.

+#### Anticipated problems that might arise and alternative plans to accomplish the specific aims if these problems arise

+I have successfully tested various aspects of the assays mentioned in Aim 1 _in vitro_.
+If the described labeling approaches can not be used _in vivo_, we can fallback to using only fluorescent reporters alongside FISH.

-### Aim 2a: Test the hypothesis that the specification of neuronal subtypes is differentially affected by the number and rate of neural progenitor divisions
+### Aim 2a: Test how specification of neuronal subtypes is differentially affected by the number and rate of neural progenitor division

-#### Spatial Transcriptomics
+Get parameters for cell cycle model.
+Single-molecule fluorescence in situ hybridization (smFISH) is [@rajImagingIndividual2008] I also have successfully designed and executed a pilot MERFISH experiment.
+Pan

+Cell autonomous from transplant experiment.
+Data from migrating cells.
+Organization of

 However, this technique does not provide information about the spatial context of the cells, as the cells are dissociated and analyzed independently.
+Due to IKN, gaining spatial context is useful.
+Transcriptomic state.

+List of differential genes in different phases of the cell cycle, linked to fate specification.

 Spatial transcriptomics, on the other hand, allows for the identification and quantification of gene expression in situ within a tissue, providing information about the spatial distribution of gene expression.
 This technique enables the visualization of gene expression patterns within the context of the tissue, revealing insights into the spatial organization of cell types and cell-to-cell interactions.